This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 offset-based run cycle

 A run cycle that uses a combination of user-defined periods and offsets.
 For example, an offset of 3 in a period of 15 days is the third day from the beginning of the period.
 It is more practical to use offset-based run cycles when the cycle is based on cyclic periods.
-See also rule-based run cycle.
+See also rule-based run cycle, run cycle.

 See online forward recovery.